tomvitek/radioTelescope/README.md

 # RadioTelescope
 Scanning the sky with radio antenna and equatorial mount.
 Work in progress!

+## Where is the source code?
-Since it does not work yet, the master branche is empty (not considering LICENSE, .gitignore and this file).
-To see current development, checkout development branch.
+Since it does not work yet, the master branch is empty (not counting LICENSE, .gitignore and this file).
+To see current development stage and source code, checkout develop branch.